-Students in Year 9, Year 10 and Year 11 have five History lessons per fortnight and follow an enquiry-based approach.
-This means that learning is organised through rigorous and engaging investigative enquiries, such as ‘Why did support for the Nazis rise so quickly, 1929-32?’
-Based around historical concepts of cause and consequence, interpretations, evidence, significance and change, these enquiries are tailored towards the required content set out in the exam specification and mirror the approach which is so central to the historian’s craft and support the development of students’ skills of historical reasoning.
+Students in Year 7, Year 8 and Year 9 have three History lessons per fortnight and follow an enquiry-based approach.
+This means that learning is organised through rigorous and engaging investigative enquiries, such as ‘How did the Normans conquer England?’
+Based around historical concepts of cause and consequence, interpretations, evidence, significance and change, these enquiries mirror the approach which is so central to the historian’s craft and support the development of students’ skills of historical reasoning.

 What are the major assessments this year?

 At the start of each unit, students will complete a short initial assessment which enables their class teacher to ascertain what students already know about the topic and adapt teaching to meet learners’ needs effectively.
-In addition to their end of year exams, students will complete six assessments, one at the end of each half term.
+At the end of each term, students will complete an assessment.
 These are structured in order to test what students have learned over both the short and longer term.